Wildlife Species Guide

 Although mountain lions were part of Nebraska's native fauna, they were extirpated by the end of the 19th century.
 Despite annual reports since the 1950s, no confirmed sighting was made in the state until the 1990s.
-In 1991 a deer was found killed by a mountain lion and shortly after an adult mountain lion was shot by a hunter near Harrison, in Sioux County.
+In 1991 mountain lion tracks were found and shortly after, an adult mountain lion was shot by a hunter near Harrison, in Sioux County.

 The map below lists only those observations that have been confirmed based on unambiguous evidence.
 The confirmations on the map do not necessarily represent individual mountain lions as a single mountain lion may be confirmed multiple times as it moves through the countryside.